A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 Clear Examination, Proposal, and Care Guidance

 Every project begins with an examination and written condition report, followed by a treatment proposal outlining goals, steps, and materials.
-When appropriate, we include preventive recommendations—environmental targets, handling guidance, and storage solutions—to support the object’s long-term preservation.
+When appropriate, we include preventive recommendations such as environmental targets, handling guidance, and storage solutions to support the object’s long-term preservation.
 Work is documented with before-and-after photography and a summary of materials and methods.
+At ICA, we believe clear communication is an integral part of good conservation.

 Project Highlights